 - Is not suspended from bidding by the procuring entity

-- Can prove to have actually performed the service concerned or the service
+- Can prove to have actually performed the service concerned or the servicewith performance similar to that of the service concerned

 - Has acquired the electric certificate in case of using the Electric Bidding system